-Gordon’s Estate Services is the only realty brokerage in Ontario that offers its customers the choice and the opportunity to use the auction or tender method to sell their property.
+Gordon’s Downsizing & Estate Services Ltd. is the only realty brokerage in Ontario that offers its customers the choice and the opportunity to use the auction or tender method to sell their property.
 We have successfully sold over 2,000 properties by auction.

 A real estate auction can be a live or online event.
 Either way, the process is open, transparent and competitive.
 Buyers arrive at a fair, market-driven price and sellers realize the best value for their property.

 Tendering is the process of purchasing real estate through a confidential written offer.
 Should you wish to purchase a property by tender, prepare your best offer in consultation with your solicitor and/or agent and present it on the tender date.
 These tenders are then opened with the vendor and real estate agent present.